-The standard loft bed consists of a bed on top and some sort of storage underneath.
+The standard loft model consists of a bed on top and some sort of storage space underneath.
 It can be an empty space you can customize to fit your needs or it can come already with accessories such as a built-in table and integrated shelves.
-This is a great choice for those who don’t have enough space for other furniture.
+This is a great choice for those who don’t have plenty of room for other furniture.
 It can also be an ideal option for growing kids as it can work even until your child goes to the teenager stage.

 The triple loft bed usually has an L-shaped design.
-It looks like a typical standard bunk bed but with another bed extension on the side of the upper bunk bed.
-The lower part is used as a storage and may even come with built-in shelves or cabinets already.
+It looks like a typical standard loft bed but with another bed extension on the side of the upper bunk bed.
+The lower part is used as storage and may even come with built-in shelves or cabinets already.

 This is not your typical loft bed because the upper bunk bed sits lower so that it looks like the bunk bed is sitting on drawers and shelving.
-The bottom space doesn’t have enough space for other things but it usually already comes with built-in storage such as cabinet’s, open shelving, and stairs with drawers.
+The bottom space doesn’t have enough room for other things but it usually comes with built-in storage such as cabinets, open shelves, and stairs with drawers.

 This is a common material used for making loft beds.
-They are sturdy and they are resistant to damage and infestation.
+They are sturdy and resistant to damage and infestation.
 This type of loft bed can last for years.
-However, make sure you get those with clean welded edges and those with rounded steel guardrails to avoid bumping on something sharp.
-Some people might find a need to put pool foam over the steps because they can be uncomfortable and they can get hot in the summer season.
+However, make sure you get those with clean welded edges and with rounded steel guardrails to avoid bumping on something sharp.
+Some people might find a need to put pool foam over the steps because they can be uncomfortable.
+A metal ladder can get hot in the summer season, too.

 These are just some of the types of loft beds you can find today.

 On the fence about buying loft beds?
 Here are some of the advantages you might want to consider: